Perimembranous Ventricular Septal Defect Treatment & Management

 Small perimembranous ventricular septal defects (VSDs) have a spontaneous closure rate of as high as 50% within the first 2 years of life and often do not require medical or surgical management.

-Larger defects may not close but often become smaller with time.
-Medical therapy may be required with large membranous VSDs due to excessive left-to-right shunting and CHF.
+Larger defects may become smaller with time.
+Medical therapy may be required with large membranous VSDs due to excessive left-to-right shunting and congestive heart failure (CHF).
 Therapy is directed at alleviating the symptoms of pulmonary overcirculation.
-Treatment typically includes increased-calorie feedings, diuretics, and, sometimes, an ACE inhibitor.
+Treatment typically includes increased-calorie feedings, diuretics, and, sometimes, an angiotensin-converting enzyme (ACE) inhibitor.

 Diuretic therapy with furosemide is used to lessen volume overload.
 Significant potassium wasting may warrant the addition of spironolactone or potassium supplementation.